runtimeverification/evm-semantics/evm.md

       requires word2Bool(G >=Word #gas(PUSH(N, W)))
 ```

-Depending on the sort of the opcode loaded, the correct number of arguments are
+Depending on the sort of the opcode loaded, the correct number of arguments are loaded off the `wordStack`.
-loaded off the `wordStack` (or the entire stack is loaded).
-This allows more
-"local" definition of each of the corresponding operators.
+This allows more "local" definition of each of the corresponding operators.

 ```k
     syntax OpCode ::= NullStackOp | UnStackOp | BinStackOp | TernStackOp | QuadStackOp